-The vision of Jxn Tech District is to create a city within a city; a true microcosm of excellence, entrepreneurship, art, and technology.
-At the heart of its vision Jxn Tech District will promote innovation, equity, regenerative design, and cultural responsiveness.
+The vision of the JXN Tech District is to create a city within a city; a true microcosm of excellence, entrepreneurship, art, and technology.
+At the heart of its vision JXN Tech District will promote innovation, equity, regenerative design, and cultural responsiveness.
 These principles are the core values driving its design and development.

-Jxn Tech District brings more than 750,000 square feet of commercial, residential, and mixed-use development to downtown Jackson.
+JXN Tech District brings nearly 800,000 square feet of commercial, residential, and mixed-use development to downtown Jackson.
 The district includes a maker's space, an electronics and robotics lab, a creative arts center, photography studio, apartments, restaurants, parking garage and a grocery store.

 equity + innovation

 JXN Tech District will be a location, project and community that embraces the equality and value of every person.
 The District will not be an upper-class or exclusionary environment, but instead, a place where the warm richness of southern hospitality will transcend racial, cultural and demographic boundaries and through design help to heal the wounds of historic injustices.
 Being a tech district means that this project will challenge limiting beliefs, capacities, and push the long-term trends of investment in the region.

 JXN Tech District is rooted in innovation, equity, and regenerative principles, which are intricately woven together through a diverse cultural lens, bringing new meaning to the cultural heritage of Mississippi and serving as a vehicle to bridging the tech gap in the state.